 Parents can check recalls, age ratings to help weed out inappropriate gifts

-Raleigh: Parents can help make sure their kids’ holiday gifts are safe by taking a few simple steps, Attorney General Roy Cooper said today.
+Raleigh: Parents can help make sure their children’s holiday gifts are safe by taking a few simple steps, Attorney General Roy Cooper said today.

-In a few days, children will unwrap holiday packages and start playing with their new toys.
-Check to see if gifts from friends, family members and even Santa include items that have been recalled as unsafe for children or that need parental supervision to be used properly, Cooper warned parents.
+Check to see if gifts from friends, family members and even Santa include items that have been recalled for child safety or that need parental supervision to be used properly, Cooper warned parents.

-- Watch out for apps.
+Watch out for apps.
 Kids may be eager to download applications to their new electronic devices, but check out apps yourself before kids get to use them.
-Some supposedly free apps can actually cost you quite a bit of money, especially if used on a device or account that is linked to a credit card.
-A recent study by the Federal Trade Commission also found that many kids’ apps collect personal information and share it with advertisers and others, often without giving you notice.
+Some apps that are free to download can actually cost you quite a bit of money, especially if used on a device or account that is linked to a credit card.
+This year, an updated study by the Federal Trade Commission found that many kids’ apps collect personal information and share it with advertisers and others, often without giving you notice.
 More tips on checking out apps are available from the FTC at onguardonline.gov.